tamsky/rhodecode-enterprise-ce/docs/admin/tuning-scale-horizontally-cluster.rst

     by default cluster compatible.

-6) Optional: If you intend to use mailing all instances need to use either a shared mailing node, or each will use individual local mailagent.
+8) Optional: If you intend to use mailing all instances need to use either a shared mailing node, or each will use individual local mail agent.
 Simply put node-1/2/3 needs to use same mailing configuration.